Inventory Costs and Types Explained

 The preparation costs also include the following: The costs of purchasing tools, the cost of replacing machinery or tools to produce special items, the cost incurred during machinery’s idle time, the labor cost of the preparation workforce, and the cost of tools.

-Inventory Shortage Cost
+Inventory Shortage Costs

 There aren’t too many scenarios that contribute to inventory shortage cost, but sometimes there are instances where the production cannot proceed due to lack of material.
 As such, various costs incurred due to a shortage of material can be included in inventory shortage costs.